Scenarios: How euro zone can get more bang for bailout

 Some officials believe it could be easier to get a banking license for the European Stability Mechanism (ESM) -- the 500 billion euro permanent bailout fund that is to replace the temporary EFSF in mid-2013.

-Rather than being a special purpose vehicle like the EFSF, the ESM will be a permanent financial institution with its own paid-in capital of 80 billion euros.
+Rather than being a special purpose vehicle like the EFSF, the ESM will be a permanent financial institution with its own paid-in capital of 80 billion euros and 620 billion euros of callable capital.

+This would also mean that it could make decisions more quickly than the EFSF, needing less approval from national parliaments.

+It will also be able to handle its finances independently of national treasuries, similarly to the IMF, and unlike the EFSF -- easing the strain on national public finances.

 But some central bank officials are equally skeptical about refinancing the ESM as the EFSF, since the ultimate purpose of both was the same -- to help finance governments.

-Germany has proposed to push forward the launch date for the ESM from mid-2013 to early 2012 -- basically as soon as all the euro zone countries will have ratified the already agreed upon legislation to create it.
+Germany and the European Commission have proposed to push forward the launch date for the ESM from mid-2013 to mid-2012 -- basically as soon as all the euro zone countries will have ratified the already agreed legislation to create it.

+The issue will be discussed by euro zone leaders on Oct 23.

 EFSF AS AN INSURER FOR ECB BOND PURCHASES